ddnexus/pagy/docs/guides/upgrade-guide.md

 ==- Javascript

-- If your `pagy-old.rb` contains any JavaScript setup, it sould still work, so you can move it to the `pagy.rb` file, however, consider using the new [simpler recommented way](../resources/javascript/#2-make-the-file-available-to-your-app).
+- If your `pagy-old.rb` contains any JavaScript setup, it should still work, so you can move it to the `pagy.rb` file, however, for apps with builders, consider using the new [Pagy.sync_javascript](../resources/javascript/#2-make-the-file-available-to-your-app).

 ==- Pagy::I18n and Locale Files